arsh-k/pde-on-gpu-arsh-kumbhat/PorousConvection/README.md

 In this section, we develop a two-dimensional porous convection model having a domain size `nx, ny = 1023, 511` for `nt = 4000` iterations.
 The simulation can be performed on both GPUs and CPUs via a single code file titled `PorousConvection_2D_xpu.jl`.

 ![Figure 1](./docs/porous_convection_2D_xpu_final.gif)
-"Figure 1: Temperature distribution and two-dimensional porous convection model simulated on a single GPU"
+*Figure 1: Temperature distribution and two-dimensional porous convection model simulated on a single GPU*

 ## Section 2: Porous Convection 3D
 In this section, we develop a three-dimensional porous convection model having a domain size `nx, ny, nz = 255, 127, 127` for `nt = 2000` iterations.
 The simulation can be performed on both GPUs and CPUs via a single code file titled `PorousConvection_3D_xpu.jl`.

 ![Figure 2](./docs/T_3D_slice_final.png)
-"Figure 2: 2D slice of the final temperature distribution of a three-dimensional porous convection model simulated on a single GPU"
+*Figure 2: 2D slice of the final temperature distribution of a three-dimensional porous convection model simulated on a single GPU*
 ![Figure 3](./docs/T_3D.png)
-"Figure 3: Final temperature distribution of a three-dimensional porous convection model simulated on a single GPU"
+*Figure 3: Final temperature distribution of a three-dimensional porous convection model simulated on a single GPU*

 ## Section 3: Porous Convection 3D MPI
 In the section, we develop a multi-xPU configurated simulation for a three-dimensional porous convection model having a global domain size `nx, ny, nz = 508, 252, 252` for `nt = 2000` iterations.
 The simulation can be performed on multi-xPU configurations via the code file titled `PorousConvection_3D_multixpu.jl`.

 ![Figure 4](./docs/T_3D_slice_mpi_final.png)
-"Figure 4: 2D slice of the final temperature distribution of a three-dimensional porous convection model simulated on 8 GPUs"
+*Figure 4: 2D slice of the final temperature distribution of a three-dimensional porous convection model simulated on 8 GPUs*
 ![Figure 5](./docs/porous_convection_3D_multixpu.gif)
-"Figure 3: Temperature distribution of a three-dimensional porous convection model simulated on 8 GPUs"
+*Figure 5: Temperature distribution of a three-dimensional porous convection model simulated on 8 GPUs*

 ## Conclusion
+The simulations presented in the sections above are in tandem with the results expected from physics and this indicates that the combined use of
+[ParallelStencil.jl](https://github.com/omlins/ParallelStencil.jl) and [ImplicitGlobalGrid.jl](https://github.com/eth-cscs/ImplicitGlobalGrid.jl) is truly a remarkable tool for solving physical processes governed by partial differential equations.

 ## Bonus Section: Documentation